-Metropolitan's revenues exceeded expenses during fiscal year 2013-14,2014-15, resulting in a substantialsignificant increase in its unrestricted reserves as of June 30, 2014. unrestricted reserves.
-On May

-29, 2015, Metropolitan's Board approved the use of \$160 million of unrestricted reserves, above the target reserve level, for conservation incentives.
-In addition, \$50 million from the Water Stewardship Fund and \$140 million from the Water Management Fund, will fund conservation incentives.
-As of June 30, 2015, Metropolitan's unrestricted reserves were \$487476 million on June 30, 2014, on a modified accrual basis.
-On April 8, 2014, July 14, 2015, Metropolitan's Board approved the use of unrestricted reserves over the target level at June 30, 2014 as follows: \$100\$264 million-deposit to acquire various properties in Riverside and Imperial Counties, with \$160 million funded from the Replacement and Refurbishment Fund pay-as-you-go funding of the CIP; \$100 million deposited to the Other Post-Employment Benefits (OPEB) Trust; and the remaining amount of over target reserve levels, \$232 million, to a Water Management Fund, which will cover costs associated with replenishing storage, purchasing transfers and funding drought response programs.
-These amounts include \$137 from unrestricted reserves.
-On September 22, 2015, Metropolitan's Board approved \$44.4 million to pay SNWA to store 150,000 acre-feet of water with Metropolitan.
-This water will be available to Metropolitan during 2015.
-When SNWA requests the return of any of the stored water, SNWA will reimburse Metropolitan for an equivalent proportion of the \$44.4 million, based on the amount of water returned plus inflation.
-This amount will be funded from unrestricted reserves.
-See "-METROPOLITAN'S WATER SUPPLY-Interim Surplus Guidelines" in this Appendix A. Unrestricted reserves, as of June 30, 2015, include \$188 million, held in Metropolitan's financial reserves, pursuant to the exchange contract between Metropolitan and SDCWA due to SDCWA's litigation challenging Metropolitan's rate structure (see "METROPOLITAN'S WATER SUPPLY-Colorado River Aqueduct-Sale of Water by the Imperial Irrigation District to San Diego County Water Authority" and "METROPOLITAN REVENUES-Litigation Challenging Rate Structure" in this Appendix A).
+Metropolitan's revenues exceeded expenses during fiscal year 2014-15, resulting in a significant increase in unrestricted reserves.
+On May 29, 2015, Metropolitan's Board approved the use of \$160 million of unrestricted reserves over the target reserve level, \$50 million from the Water Stewardship Fund, and \$140 million from the Water Management Fund to fund conservation incentives.
+As of June 30, 2015, Metropolitan's unrestricted reserves were \$476 million, on a modified accrual basis.
+On July 14, 2015, Metropolitan's Board approved \$264 million to acquire various properties in Riverside and Imperial Counties, with \$160 million funded from the Replacement and Refurbishment Fund and the remaining amount from unrestricted reserves.
+Unrestricted reserves, as of June 30, 2015, includes \$188 million, held in Metropolitan's financial reserves, pursuant to the exchange agreement between Metropolitan and SDCWA due to SDCWA's litigation challenging Metropolitan's rate structure (see "METROPOLITAN'S WATER SUPPLY-Colorado River Aqueduct-Sale of Water by the Imperial Irrigation District to San Diego County Water Authority" and "METROPOLITAN REVENUES-Litigation Challenging Rate Structure" in this Appendix A).